runtimeverification/haskell-backend/docs/2022-04-07-Total-Corectness-All-Path-Reachability-Proofs.md

 number of steps.
 However, there is no bound on the number of steps needed for `x` to reach `0`.

-### Total corectness all-path reachability claims
+### Total correctness all-path reachability claims

-Given this definition of all-path finally, a total correctness all-path reachability claim is of the form
+Given the definition of all-path finally discussed in the section above, a total correctness all-path reachability claim is of the form
 ```
 ∀x.φ(x) → AF ∃z.ψ(x,z)
 ```